 Redeployment to a temporary post

-Any permanent employee who is redeployed to a temporary post will retain their right to permanent employment with Falkirk Council, but will have no right to return to their substantive post.
+Any permanent employee who is redeployed to a temporary post will retain their right to be redeployed to a permanent post with Falkirk Council, should that become available but will have no right to return to their substantive post.
 This must be included in the offer of any new post.

 In these circumstances, the manager of the temporary post will have management responsibility for the employee and will submit a further request for redeployment when required.
 Any further period of redeployment will be for a maximum of 12 weeks before the end of the temporary contract.
 This does not apply where the employee was temporarily redeployed on health grounds to facilitate a return to their substantive role.